Chilipp/nc2map/README.md

    - shapefile (for lineshapes formatoption keyword)

 Main class for usage is the Maps object class.
-Please look into nc2map/demo (or nc2map.demo) for demonstration scripts.
+Please look into nc2map/demo for demonstration scripts and into docs/user_manual/user_manual.pdf for a rough documentation.
+For a more detailed documentation use the python help function.

 If you find any bugs, please do not hesitate to contact the authors.
 This is nc2map version 0.0beta, so there might be some bugs.
 Furthermore please note that there will be significant changes to the API in the near future.